surprise/newapi/README.md

-Found by danktrain#0001 and Duff#8240 for the community and 3NAME Development and MCSniperPY
+Found by danktrain#0001 and Duff#8240 for the community, 3NAME Development, and MCSniperPY

 **NAME STATUS:**